Fonemine/documentation/axerve_postupdate.md

 |id|ID number of created or updated record|
 |data|Array of values of table record after change|
 |old_data|Array of values of table record before change.
 Field not exist for 'create' action|
-* Param prefix which is usually easyclm- must preced these properties

 ### Example
 If ServiceTask field Stato Change has value changed